patronasxdxd/CTFS/docs/euler.md

 ## Stage 3: First Mint

-Through the mint() operation, we will generate an amount ten times our initial deposit of USDC.
+Through the "recursive" `mint()` function, we will generate an amount ten times our initial deposit of USDC.
 This results in the creation of 195.6M eDAI and 200M dDAI, all minted from Euler.

 ![euler Image](../images/euler/euler4.png)